-It may be decided that a very small number of pupils with SEND will require additional High Needs funding.
-Where the School can demonstrate that more than £6,000 above the Average Weighted Pupil Unit has to be spent on a pupil within any one financial year to meet his or her special educational needs, an application will be made to the Local Authority.
+It may be decided that a very small number of pupils with SEND will require additional Early Years High Needs funding.
 The application would take particular account of the success criteria and SEND descriptors published as part of the local offer.

-On very rare occasions, where a pupil has a significant, severe and sustained need, it may be necessary to consider the need for an Education Health and Care Plan.
+Where a pupil has a significant, severe and sustained need and the School can demonstrate that more than £6,000 above the Average Weighted Pupil Unit has to be spent on that pupil within any one financial year to meet his or her special educational needs, an application will be made to the Local Authority for an Education, Health & Care Plan.
 This would involve a multi-disciplinary assessment with health and social care professionals.